readyready15728/misc/awakemud-notes.md

 its SECURITY will also inform you of your security tally."
 * In Johnson NewBody Laboratories, look on the third floor for access to the roof, where a service elevator leading to the basement can be found.
+* 'ASIST' is required to use hot ASIST in the Matrix.
+* Ghost says OOCly, "Help build - create deck first"
+* Ghost says OOCly, "Then create part"
+* MPCP further requires 'design' (maybe some other components).
+* 'build mpcp 3.zuse'.
+* Nemesis |]newbie[| Combine 1.box 2.box
+* Decks can be worn.
+* Re: Polearms practice: \a bubbly female voice with a californian accent.(Bubbles)/[8 MHz, English]: You can 'searching' 7th street between harrison and park.
+* prompt <@pP @mM @bB @iI Mode: @A>.
+* Dragging requires less Strength than lifting.
+* 'help ammocost'.
+* [Hibiscus] (OOC), "When you're wielding a weapon [firearm], you don't use brawling.
+You use Clubs, or Polearms if you have a bayonet.".
+* [Discord] (OOC), "[Essy]: oh and if you're magic, rely on perception instead of ultrasound".
+* 'help closecombat'.
+* J'valdi is worth exploring further.
+* Gato says to Eilidh in English, "Once you're past what she can teach you wanna swing by the Tir, over where like.
+Lordstrum's is at?
+Pero head the opposite way, to the east side, an' look around careful.".
+* The Icon Chip for a deck is NERP.
+(Is it?)
+* 'buy 24 #8'.
+* Analyze slot machine payouts based on input bet.
+* Evaluate utilities decay on the computer. :(
+* Hot ASIST is default if you have it.
+* 'locate file forum' (in the Seattle Public Library).
+* The Cave in Portland has a trapdoor in the files system.
+Once it is decrypted (IIRC) it is possible to do 'logon files'.
+* The 'handler' host of the Portland GridGuide System has paydata.
+* 'locate file snowflake'.
+(You'll know which run.)
+* Johnson NewBody Labs in East Tacoma has paydata in the basement.
+* Vancouver Center (guess where) has stores that sell cyberware and light military armor and also there's an ATM.
+* You can drive your vehicle into the cargo plane at the airport.
+* Make good use of LTG and RTG logins.
+* Investigate the Matrix terminals in Dante's Inferno further.
+* Concealing your deck in your rucksack (etc.) is a possibility.
+* Roswell's in Puyallup practices piloting skills (on Cizae between Redfern and Tillicum).
+* The airport (Sea-Tac, Snohomish, Portland) sells aircraft.
+* [Tilphousia] (OOC), "Anyway, if you're getting hit by assault cannon rounds and wearing a t-shirt you can forget about soak, so you should try to dodge it and pray you roll well.
+If you're wearing lots of armour and you're not facing something extreme like full auto machine guns, soak is typically the better choice."
+* The lodge of Council Island Hospital's Matrix host has paydata.
+* The Touristville mall's Matrix host has paydata.
+* The Espanoza Way Complex's accounting Matrix host has paydata.
+(Orange level.)
+* 'run medic' / 'look self'.
+* Search at the amphitheater in Portland.
+There one can find Vox.
+He practices Corporate Etiquette, Elf Etiquette, Media Etiquette, Negotiation, Street Etiquette and Tribal Etiquette.
+* The CAS can now be reached from the airport in Everett.
+* Re: location of the Praetorian Legion: Morbius says to you in English, "The Old Impound lot next to Phil's Army Surplus in Seattle."
+* The Seattle Voice office is on First Street in SE Seattle between Espanoza and Ridgeway.
+* There is a Matrix terminal in the Seattle Voice office.
+* Shing in the dojo of Chinatown practices Brawling, Stealth, Athletics and Cyber Implants.
+* 'karma' shows time until automatic deletion.
+* Re: becoming a walking tank: Kari says OOCly, "Consensus is cyber arms, legs, torso and head.
+'Ware gets expensive, but they add to Armour, Bod and Str.
+Lots of sams play melee with polearms for the reach.
+I must admit that I prefer sniping."
+* Grand Wizard Shankmire can be found on Fourth Street in Auburn in an abandoned area just west of Boseman's Drone Emporium.
+* Matrix host AzTech → AztechMall → White → Backroom → Index
+subystem has a trapdoor.
+(Orange paydata there.)
+* 'locate ic'.
+* The small storeroom in Ebey's Bar sells all kinds of weapons and armor.
+* [Discord] (OOC), "[Khai]: IC attempt maneuvers by rolling against TN = your sensors, and resist your maneuvers by rolling against TN = your evasion.
+So 6 would be a good threshold for both.
+Assuming you don't want to dump evasion because you want to be able to play with maneuvers on occassion, I'd do 12 bod, 12 masking, 6 evasion, 6 sensors.
+The reason for 12 masking is so you can save some active memory space with 11 sleaze, since you'll find active memory maximums don't keep up with program size."
+* [Discord] (OOC), "[Khai]: Aside: you can use redirects to increase your TN against trace IC"
+* "[Khai]: Hosts each have a "type", which you should be able to see with analyze host.
+RTG hosts would be like the big internet backbone servers, LTGs are more local, like on the city or smaller scale.
+PLTGs are private LTGs, essentially the gateways to corporate networks.
+I don't remember what the acronyms stand for though."
+* [Discord] (OOC), "[Khai]: Ah, to clarify redirects - you log on to an rtg and do a redirect, and that increases your redirect count by 1.
+Each rtg you do this increases that count.
+Then you go somewhere where some trace IC attempts to target you.
+Their TN is then increased by that redirect count."
+* Anastasia says in English, "The keywords were "experimental trials".
+It's quest-specific though, so you won't find it in either of those hosts unless you have the run."
+* [Jexams] (OOC), "For the buildport, you just make a character on port 4001 and after getting through chargen, ask for builder privileges"
+* Librarian in a bar on the Sauteurs beach offers work.
+* Build Reality Filters into your next deck.